-"Can China continue to run at eight and nine percent?
+"Can China continue to run at a growth rate of eight and nine percent?
 What will the implications be for global recovery if they slow down?"

 Kriss Bush, Vice President, RBC Dominion Securities

 "Carbon costing and trading and the impact on our industry."